Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Restoration of wetlands
 Globally, wetlands account for around 7% of the land.
 But also 35% of the terrestrial carbon store - meaning that they are very effective carbon sinks.
 Compared to tropical rainforests, they can store up to 50x more carbon in the same area.

+Globally, peatlands store 2x more carbon than all forests.

-The conditions of wetlands create low-oxygen soils, leading to anaerobic conditions.
+> The conditions of wetlands create low-oxygen soils, leading to anaerobic conditions.
 This inhibits the decomposition process and matter is thus unable to be broken down, accumulating as peat over time.

 However, where these regions are widespread such as the tropics, human activity to sustain high population densities has reduced the amount of *natural* mangroves and salt marshes.
 Despite this reduction and associated risk to natural ecosystems, there have been schemes and actions taken to restore the prevalence of these wetlands.
 In Cambridgeshire, 500ha of low-lying land has been converted back to wetland as a result of the EU Habitats Directive.
 Controlled flooding of inland areas such as the Fens can also contribute to reclaiming land by the sea in these areas where the water table is naturally much higher.